top of page

 Who am I?

 I went on my first yoga class back in 2011, but it wasn't until 2019 until I started practising yoga more regularly.
 I fell in love with aerial yoga and I practised in a local studio - until the pandemic.
 Since then, I practised various yoga styles mainly at home, but I struggled to find good platforms.
-In February 2023, to deepen my own yoga practice, I fulfilled my dream of joining a Yoga Teacher Training (YTT) in Bali, and now I'm looking forward to sharing my journey and learnings with you!
+In February 2023, to deepen my own yoga practice, I fulfilled my dream of joining a Yoga Teacher Training (YTT) in Bali, and it opened my eyes to the depth of yoga - on and off the mat.

 IMG_9767.jpg